vintage254/malbrose-flutter-app/README.md

 # Malbrose POS System

-A comprehensive Point of Sale (POS) system for hardware stores and retail businesses, built with Flutter.
+A comprehensive Point of Sale (POS) system for retail businesses, built with Flutter.

 ## Features